charfimohamed/tchu_game/README.md

 The game ends when a player has two or fewer wagons remaining.
 After each player takes one final turn, points are tallied, and the player with the highest score is declared the winner.

+## About this project

+This project, tCHu, was developed in collaboration with Omar Mezghani as part of the CS108 course at EPFL.